Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **maxSource** - Maximum amount of items enforced to be present on the source side.
 The default value is `0` which means that no certain amount is enforced.
 * **minTarget** - Minimum amount of items enforced to be present on the target side.
 The default value is `0`.
 * **maxTarget** - Maximum amount of items enforced to be present on the target side.
 The default value is `0` which means that no certain amount is enforced.

-##### Orphan removal with many-to-many relations

-If you are generating for Zikula 1.3.x please do not enable the *orphanRemoval* property for many-to-many relationships.
-This feature is supported only in newer versions of Doctrine 2, therefore you need to use the 1.4 target if you want to use it.

 #### Cascade type